limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ### Low Privilege Shell

-Let's see if we can SSH into the `rails` account.
+Now, let's see if we can SSH into the `rails` account.

 ![screenshot-17](/assets/images/posts/trollcave-walkthrough/screenshot-17.png)